National Academies Forum

-The current President is Prof. Stuart Macintyre, President of the Academy of the Social Sciences in Australia (ASSA).

-The Forum is funded by a grant-in-aid from the Department of Education, Science and Training.
+The Forum was funded by a grant-in-aid from the Department of Education, Science and Training.
+It was succeeded in 2010 by the Australian Council of Learned Academies.

 National Scholarly Communications Forum

-The National Scholarly Communications Forum (NSCF) is an organisation, sponsored by the National Academies Forum, which organises events and conferences where issues pertaining to scholarly communication are discussed.
+The National Scholarly Communications Forum (NSCF) was an organisation, sponsored by the National Academies Forum, which organised events and conferences where issues pertaining to scholarly communication were discussed.